Commission Background and Establishment

 Commission Appointees

-Executive Appointment (Mayor's Order) 3
+Executive Appointment (Mayor's Order) 3 No more than two (2) consecutive, full terms.

 https://MOTAboards.applytojob.com/apply/7fAlZQ/The-Mayors-Interfaith-Council.html?source=bcd